kando-menu/kando/docs/configuring.md

 ### The General Configuration: `config.json`

 This file contains the general configuration of Kando.
-For now, only a single option is available:
+For now, only contains a few options.

 Property | Default Value | Description
 -------- | ------------- | -----------
 `sidebarVisible` | `true` | Whether the left sidebar is currently visible.
+`zoomFactor` | `1.0` | The zoom factor of the menu.
+This can be used to scale the menu on high-resolution screens.

 ### The Menu Configuration: `menus.json`